Ever felt like LinkedIn has turned into a bit of a mess?

 INSPO is a social network built specifically for professional thought leadership and industry insights.

-After a decade in EdTech, Draego noticed a gap in how professionals share knowledge and connect around meaningful content.
+After a decade in EdTech, working with subject matter experts and industry leaders to deliver professional learning, Draego noticed a gap in how professionals share knowledge and connect around meaningful content.
 Instead of another platform chasing viral moments, he's building a space where substance wins over spectacle.

 Here's how he's doing it.